Where do I find this?

 Scroll to Localization and click Add Localization.
 Choose your language (e.g., English), enter a Display Name (e.g., "Pro Monthly") and a Description (e.g., "Unlimited access to all premium features"), then click Add.
 Apple requires at least one localization.

-Repeat steps 3–5 for each plan you want to offer (e.g., monthly + annual).
-Make sure each uses a different Product ID from the list above.
+Repeat steps 4–6 for each additional subscription plan you want to offer (e.g. monthly and annual).
+Make sure each uses a unique Product ID.

-(Optional) To add a free trial or intro price, open the product and scroll to Introductory Offers.
-Click +, choose the offer type (free trial, pay-as-you-go, or pay up front), set the duration, and save.
+To add a free trial or intro price, open the product and scroll to Subscription Prices.
+Click + next to that section, select Create Introductory Offer, choose the offer type (free trial, pay-as-you-go, or pay up front), set the duration, and save.
 Payo detects and displays these automatically.

 Payo is configured and ready to go.
 How would you like to start building?